org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 | <sub>Atomic</sub>                     | <sub>Associated license consists of a license potentially with modifiers; based on the modifiers different licenses may be concluded</sub> |
 | <sub>License options in italics</sub> | <sub>License options in italics: licenses do not exist yet, but may exist in the future</sub>                                              |

-The examples show different attributes of the example licenses and conveys the difference between immediate options (normally induced from the license attribution) and secondary options (usually induced from the license texts or official annexes/amendments to the license text).
+The examples show different attributes of the example licenses and convey the difference between immediate options (normally induced from the license attribution) and secondary options (usually induced from the license texts or official annexes/amendments to the license text).